-Allen County Public Library News – March 12, 2025
+Allen County Public Library News – July 2, 2025

-The library is open to the public Monday through Thursday from 9:00 a.m. to 7:00 p.m. and Friday and Saturday from 9:00 a.m. to 4:00 p.m.
+The library will be closed on Friday, July 4th.
+Unless it’s a holiday, the library is open to the public Monday through Thursday from 9:00 a.m. to 7:00 p.m. and Friday and Saturday from 9:00 a.m. to 4:00 p.m.

 Tinker Time in our Maker Space is open every Friday at 2:00 pm.
 Register online for help with your projects, or stop by to explore the space and ask questions.
 Equipment includes a Poster Printer, Embroidery Machine, Cricut Vinyl Cutter, Ellison Die Cut Shapes, and more.
 Sign up today.